 - A false statement that suggests an individual (man or woman) engages in immoral sexual activities.

-- A false statement about someone’s business or their business reputation.
+- A false statement about someone’s business or their professional reputation.
 This includes things like embezzling money or being dishonest in business dealings.

 Defamation Per Quod

 Defamation per quod is a defamation that is either not apparent from the statement itself and requires extrinsic evidence to show its defamatory nature or is apparent but does not fall into one of the per se categories.
 For this type of defamation, you’ll need to show that you were harmed because of the false statement.
 This could involve being evicted from your home or being fired from your job.
 In these examples, the financial harm or damage isn’t as obvious as per se cases.

 How To Prove Defamation For Libel Or Slander Claims